dotnet/roslynator/docs/api/Roslynator/SymbolExtensions/EqualsOrInheritsFrom/README.md

 ## EqualsOrInheritsFrom\(ITypeSymbol, MetadataName, Boolean\) <a id="Roslynator_SymbolExtensions_EqualsOrInheritsFrom_Microsoft_CodeAnalysis_ITypeSymbol_Roslynator_MetadataName__System_Boolean_"></a>

 \
-Returns true if the type is equal or inherits from a type wit the specified name\.
+Returns true if the type is equal or inherits from a type with the specified name\.

 ```csharp
 public static bool EqualsOrInheritsFrom(this Microsoft.CodeAnalysis.ITypeSymbol type, in Roslynator.MetadataName baseTypeName, bool includeInterfaces = false)